-1. The high-density neighborhood in the vicinity of Cooper Point Road-Harrison Avenue-Black Lake Boulevard; 2.
-The high-density neighborhood in the vicinity of Pacific Avenue-Lilly Road-Martin Way; and 3.
+1. The high-density neighborhood and surrounding Urban Corridors in the vicinity of Cooper Point Road-Harrison Avenue-Black Lake Boulevard; 2.
+The high-density neighborhood and surrounding Urban Corridors in the vicinity of Pacific Avenue-Lilly Road-Martin Way; and 3.
 The Kaiser Road-Harrison Avenue opportunity area.

-These locations are shown generally in red on the Comprehensive Plan future land use map (See Attachment).
+These locations are shown generally in red on the Comprehensive Plan future land use map (See Attachment - note the high-density neighborhoods also are overlaid with a cross-hatch pattern).
 The options below describe potential approaches for MFTE target areas within these three locations.